EduardoTavaresP/MediaManagerDemo/README.md

 ./bin/node ./bin/npm install ../MediaManager/MediaManagerAppSupport -g
 </pre></code>
   * Note, all of the above are installed with and without -g.
 ONLY the install with -g should be necessary.
 Something needs to be fixed here.
-  * The app should now be runnable: ./app.sh, but will have no database nor data in the database to access.
-1. Setup and Populate TouchDB with Some Data
-  * In SetupAppTest/MediaManagerDemo, copy the MediaManagerTouchServer.app application bundle:
+  * Now, make sure to copy MediaManagerTouchServer.app (the TouchDB Server application bundle you previously built).
+In SetupAppTest/MediaManagerDemo, copy the MediaManagerTouchServer.app application bundle:
 <code><pre>
 cp -rf ~/Library/Developer/Xcode/DerivedData/MediaManagerTouchServ-adxjaraiqypfqveowopnbajovuqp/Build/Products/Debug/MediaManagerTouchServer.app ./MediaManagerTouchServer.app
 </pre></code>
   * MediaManagerTouchServer runs TouchDB.
 The APP will automaticall start it.
 It will be a sub-process which listens on port 59840 as opposed to the default CouchDB port.
 Also, we may look into embedding TouchDB perhaps via https://github.com/TooTallNate/NodObjC (but that would be a significant effort).
   * No need to worry about creating DBs or anything.
 MediaManagerTouchServ creates a DB on startup if it doesn't exist.
 It basically embeds and manages TouchDB.
+  * The app should now be runnable: ./app.sh, but will have no database nor data in the database to access.
+1. Setup and Populate TouchDB with Some Data
   * Populate the DB with some image data so the Media Manager API functions: <code><pre>
 cd ./SetupAppTest/NodeExamples
 git pull origin master